Festival capacity

 Since it was first organized, the festival has grown massively.
 From the mere 7,700 tickets sold during its inaugural year in 2001, Primavera Sound now receives hundreds of thousands of people each year.
 It attracted 460,500 people in 2022, positioning it as the fourth most attended music festival in the world that year.
 It also left a dent on Barcelona's economy, earning an estimated €349 million in revenue.

-In 2025, Primavera Sound is taking its legendary lineup to new heights with a star-studded selection of artists across genres that promises something for every kind of musical soul.
+In 2025, Primavera Sound took its legendary lineup to new heights with a star-studded selection of artists across genres, offering something for every kind of musical soul.

-Following are some of the biggest acts ready to light up the stage at Primavera Sound:
+Some of the biggest acts who lit up the stage at Primavera Sound included:

-With the live pop, rock, electronic, and indie vibes, Primavera Sound 2025 will be one for the books-find all the details here.
+With its live pop, rock, electronic, and indie vibes, Primavera Sound 2026 was one for the books — all the details were found here.

-To get the fan tickets, one needs to register until 11:59 p.m.
-CET on Sunday, October 27, through the Primavera Sound website.
-With such a lineup, the tickets are sure to get sold out in no time, so be quick before it's too late!
+Tickets for 2026 are now on sale, through the Primavera Sound website.
+With a lineup soon to be announce, the tickets are sure to get sold out in no time, so be quick before it's too late!

 A Cultural Icon